symfony/symfony-docs/cookbook/email/spool.rst

             'spool' => array('type' => 'memory')
         ));

+.. _spool-using-a-file:

 Spool Using Files
 ------------------

 When you use the filesystem for spooling, Symfony creates a folder in the given path for each mail service (e.g. "default" for the default service).
 This folder will contain files for each email in the spool.
-So make sure this directory is writable by symfony (or your webserver/php)!
+So make sure this directory is writable by Symfony (or your webserver/php)!

 In order to use the spool with files, use the following configuration: